jstokesdubose/custcontroltraining/Src/Module 01/MD/FromBeginToEnd.md

 The links that reference Internet HTTPS links to CDN end-points instruct the browser to copy and include the contents of these files dynamically.
 <dl>
 <dt style="font-style:italic;font-weight:bold;font-size:14px"><a href="">Proof:</a></dt>
 <dd>If one of those end-points is used as a browser address, the contents of the file loads in the browser window document.
 Because it is text/script, it is readable.
 Most browsers will show the and press <code>F12</code> for the Inspector.
-Look at the <b>source</b> and name of every link will be shown.
+Look at the <b>source</b> and the name of every link will be shown.
 </dd>
 </dl><br>